Chorro/prozzie/docs/help/Contributing.md

+---
+---

 # Prozzie contributing guidelines

 First of all, thanks for contribute to Wizzie prozzie!
 Here you will find guidelines to add features or fix the project.

 ## I don't want to contribute, I just have a question to do
-Please review the project [FAQ](FAQ.md) to check if your question already has an answer.
+Please review the project [FAQs](FAQs) to check if your question already has an answer.
 In another case, feel free to raise an issue with the label `question`, and it will be answered ASAP.